evancz/guide.elm-lang.org/modules/basics.md

 ### Exposing

 You can also use the `exposing` keyword to bring in the contents of the module *without* a qualifier.
-Often you will see things like this:
+You will sometimes see things like this:

 ```elm
 import Optional exposing (Optional)